-The SGI optional 1U console is a rackmountable unit that includes a built-in keyboard/touchpad, and uses a 17-inch (43-cm) LCD flat panel display of up to 1280 x 1024 pixels.
-The 1U console attaches to the administrative controller server using PS/2 and HD15M connectors or to an optional KVM switch (not provided by SGI).
+The SGI optional 1U console is a rack-mountable unit that includes a built-in keyboard/touch-pad, and uses a 17-inch (43-cm) LCD flat panel display of up to 1280 x 1024 pixels.
+The 1U console attaches to the administrative controller server connectors or to an optional KVM switch (not provided standard by SGI).
 The 1U console is basically a "dumb" VGA terminal, it cannot be used as a workstation or loaded with any system administration program.